thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 ## Why it works

-If we take a look at the implementation of `OpaqueToken` we'll realise that it's just a simple class with only a `.toString()` method.
+If we take a look at the implementation of `OpaqueToken` we'll realize that it's just a simple class with only a `.toString()` method.

 {% highlight js %}
 {% raw %}